 Barcelona seems to be a hub for a great deal of people either travelling to Europe by plane or those traveling on a Mediterranean Cruise.
 While there, you will be able to see some of the most beautiful art and architecture in the world.
 Not going to be in Barcelona very long?
 Don’t worry.
-We have compiled a list of sites to see when you only have one day in Barcelona
+We have compiled a list of places to visit in Barcelona when you are short on time.

-The interior is awe-inspiring.
-Built to look like you are standing below a forest of trees, the vaulted ceiling and pillars are magnificent, but even more stunning is the stained glass that casts colors throughout the basilica.
+The interior of Sagrada Familia is awe-inspiring.
+Built to look like you are standing below a forest of trees, the vaulted ceiling and pillars are magnificent.

 The focal point is the High Altar.
 The canopy of trees appears to converge into an opening at the top of the church through which it can be imagined that Jesus is ascending to heaven.